dojo/docs/dojox/form/manager/_Mixin.rst

 Value access
 ------------

-Methods in this category provides primitives for low-level access to values of individual form elements.
+Methods in this category provide primitives for low-level access to values of individual form elements.
 For high-level access to values use `_ValueMixin <dojox/form/manager/_ValueMixin>`_.

 formWidgetValue
 ~~~~~~~~~~~~~~~